WeAreDevelopers-com/code100/puzzles/packedsnowflake/README.md

 # Packed snowflake

 Welcome to another CODE100 puzzle.
-This time your task, should you want to take it on, is to create an ASCII art snowflake.
-Here is the data you can use to do so:
+This time your task, should you want to take it on, is to create an [ASCII art snowflake](https://wearedevelopers-com.github.io/code100/puzzles/packedsnowflake/result.txt) from [this dataset](https://wearedevelopers-com.github.io/code100/puzzles/packedsnowflake/data.json):

 ```JSON
 [